-Digitalisation of justice can tangibly contribute to increasing the efficiency and resilience of justice systems.
-Similarly, progress on European e-Justice can support an effective European area of justice with regard to strengthening judicial cooperation and facilitating access to justice for individuals, legal practitioners businesses, including through the use of novel technologies, such as Artificial Intelligence.
+Digitalisation has the potential to improve the efficiency of justice, for example by replacing paper-based with digital communication and by allowing scarce human resources to focus on the essential functions of justice.
+Digitalisation can also tangibly contribute to increasing the resilience of justice systems in time of crisis.
+Similarly, progress on European e-Justice can support an effective European area of justice with regard to strengthening judicial cooperation and facilitating access to justice for individuals, legal practitioners and businesses.